Navigating the Profession

 Read the virtual issue here!

 The APSA Annual Meeting provides many opportunities to develop and hone skills related to the discipline, such as teaching, research, and publishing.
 A number of panels and roundtables are offered throughout the Annual Meeting that address issues of professional development.

-Learn more about professional development events that took place at the 2016 Annual Meeting in Philadelphia!
+Learn more about the professional development events taking place at the 2017 Annual Meeting in San Francisco!

 To see videos of some professional development content from the 2015 APSA Annual Meeting in San Francisco, please visit the APSA youtube channel.

 A variety of short courses are also offered each year on the Wednesday prior to the start of the Annual Meeting.
 These half or full-day courses are offered by organized sections, scholars in the profession, and APSA staff and committees.
 They provide opportunities for APSA attendees to enhance their knowledge and to reinvigorate teaching and research skills.